 J: I’m also a huge reader.
 Elliott Bay Books is the best.
 It has the best clearance table in all of Seattle.
-Half Price Books in the U-District is also great.
-It, too, has a great vinyl selection.
 University Bookstore is one of the best places in Seattle to buy books.
 Most people think it’s a bookstore where you only buy textbooks, but it’s not.
 They work with Powell’s Books out of Portland, and they have the best selection of used books in all of Seattle.
 They’re always in great shape and always reasonably priced.
 Magus Books is also in the U-District.

 J and F: Tractor Tavern!

 J: The Tractor Tavern gave The Maldives their start.